Frequently Asked Questions (FAQ’s) about Heart Disease

 Do all heart attacks have the same symptoms?

 No, not all heart attacks have the same symptoms.
-These symptoms vary according to people, their family history, health conditions, and risk factors they are exposed to.
+These symptoms vary according to people, their family history, health condition, and risk factors they are exposed to.

 Hence, some people may experience a severely sudden (acute) heart attack without any symptoms, while others may experience the signs and symptoms beforehand.